×

 Generalized seizures involve the whole brain and there are six different types:

-• Tonic seizures: known to cause stiffness of the muscles, which may cause the person to fall.
+• Tonic seizures: Known to cause stiffness of the muscles, which may cause the person to fall.

-• Atonic seizures: result in the loss of muscle control, resulting in the person falling.
+• Atonic seizures: Result in the loss of muscle control, resulting in the person falling.
 They are also known as drop seizures.

 Focal Seizures